 By 1972, when Simon released his self-titled solo LP, it seemed pretty clear he and Garfunkel had called it quits, and when Garfunkel followed suit in 1973 with Angel Clare, their solo paths were set -- Simon on his somewhat unpredictable and occasionally inscrutable multi-platinum quest, Garfunkel continuing to use his striking vocal gift to interpret others' songs.
 And although they'd periodically reunite over the years for tours and recording projects, and nearly came back together during the sessions for Simon's 1983 Hearts and Bones LP, they were essentially finished as creative partners.

 "Partnerships ... are destined to break up, as are most business partnerships," Simon said years later.
 "And just after a while, everybody gradually changes, and has their own agenda of what they want to do in life, and it doesn’t coincide with the way it did in the very beginning.
 And so, you’re naturally inclined to go your separate ways."

-In a 2006 interview with the Independent, a bemused Simon took stock of the duo’s enduring legacy: “After all these years it’s still a name that fills stadiums all over the world.
-I wouldn’t have predicted that,” he said.
-“To my surprise, I’m proud of the impact of Simon & Garfunkel.
+In a 2006 interview with the Independent, Simon took stock of the legacy he carved out with his old partner: "After all these years it's still a name that fills stadiums all over the world.
+I wouldn't have predicted that," he said.
+"To my surprise, I'm proud of the impact of Simon & Garfunkel.
 The work is pretty good for young work.
-What strikes me is that it wasn’t angry; there was nothing nasty about it; it was kind.
+What strikes me is that it wasn't angry; there was nothing nasty about it; it was kind.
 It was sophomoric when it missed; it was sentimental when it missed.
 But when it hit, it had a purity.
-And when I look back I think: ‘He must have been a nice guy.
-He must have been in love with the world.'”
+And when I look back I think: 'He must have been a nice guy.
+He must have been in love with the world.'"